 Access: By charter from Bluff or by Ferry and water taxi from Halfmoon Bay.Abrahams Bay has an extensive mudflat in front of the hut and may require a lot of ferrying of your gear.
 If possible, time your pickup for the top of the tide when it is possible to get to the access track in front of the hut.
 Having a dinghy and outboard is a distinct advantage.

 Half Tide High Tide The mooring that was about 200 metres from the hut had disappeared in 2022.
-We suggest you set up a running anchor (diagram below) in spot the dinghy is inthe picture above.
-A Kewene anchor will work well.
+We suggest you set up a running anchor (diagram below) in the spot the dinghy is in the picture above.
+It is a two minute walk from the hut and the closest place that low water gets to the shore.
+A Kewene anchor will hold very well there.

 Communication.
 Cell phone reception on the stones in front of the hut.

 A large Bay east of Pryse Peak on the South side of Paterson Inlet.
 Aperahama,anglise “Abraham” a tall well built maori lived in the bay in the days gone by.
 He died some years ago at the Neck